clement-boateng/penetration-testing-lab/README.md

 **Goal:** Map the target's attack surface before attempting any exploitation.

-The first step was confirming the attacker machine's own IP address to avoid scanning the wrong host, a basic but critical step in any engagement.
+The first step was confirming the attacker machine's own IP address to avoid scanning the wrong host.

 ```bash
 ip a